MicrosoftDocs/learn/learn-pr/wwl-azure/design-application-architecture/includes/8-design-automated-app-deployment-solution.md

 There are many reasons to choose Bicep as the main tool set for your infrastructure as code deployments.

-- **Azure-native**: Bicep is native to the Azure ecosystem.
+- Bicep is native to the Azure ecosystem.
 When new Azure resources are released or updated, Bicep will support those features on day one.

-- **Azure integration**: Templates, both JSON and Bicep, are fully integrated within the Azure platform.
+- JSON and Bicep templates are fully integrated within the Azure platform.
 With Resource Manager-based deployments, you can monitor the progress of your deployment in the Azure portal.

-- **Azure support**: Bicep is a fully supported product with Microsoft Support.
+- Bicep is a fully supported product with Microsoft Support.

-- **No state files to manage**: All state is stored in Azure.
+- All state is stored in Azure.
 Users can collaborate and have confidence their updates are handled as expected.

-- **Easy transition from JSON**: If you're already using JSON templates as your declarative template language, it isn't difficult to transition to Bicep.
+- If you're already using JSON templates as your declarative template language, it isn't difficult to transition to Bicep.
 You can use the Bicep CLI to decompile any template into a Bicep template.

 ### Things to know about Azure Automation